viklund/courses/rnaseq/labs/mapping_reads.md

 ### Data available for exercise

-You can carry out this exercise using the RNA-seq we provide or your own RNA-seq data, if you have any.
+You can carry out this exercise using the RNA-seq data we provide or your own data, if you have any.

 In order to make the steps run quickly during the lab, we have extracted only those RNA-seq reads that mapped to one gene (*RAB11FIP5*) that we will examine in more detail in later exercises.